taxonomicallyinformedannotation/tima/README.md

 cd tima-r
 ```

-Then, to copy the defaut parameters:
+Then, to copy the default parameters:

 ```
 Rscript inst/scripts/prepare_params.R